ferdinand-swoboda/rb-image-processor/README.md

 The set of HTML pages or, better, HTML texts as referred to in the code base is then written to the local file system by the data target.
 It uses the HTML text name as the file name of the HTML text body to be written in the output directory.

 ## Comments
 Java, Gradle and the Retrofit as well as Thymeleaf library were chosen due to familiarity and because they need minimum configuration to solve the given task at hand.
-Both can easily replaced with alternatives.
+Both can be replaced with alternatives easily.

 Currently, the application performs all transformation steps strictly sequentially.
 Since it is intended as a batch processor handling a moderate amount of data and given that only the pure HTML generation could be parallelised this is considered to be acceptable.